KishkinJ10/ffwd/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to the [Open Code of Conduct](https://github.com/spotify/code-of-conduct/blob/master/code-of-conduct.md).
-By participating, you are expected to honor this code.
+By participating, you are expected to honor this code and adhere to the rules and regulations listed in the code of conduct.